 Of course, that’s still a limited explanation, because collective financing models such as crowdfunding or microinvesting can do a lot more than that, by helping to leverage the combined power of small individual investments in order to bring about a much bigger outcome.

-Crowdfunding isn’t simply about funding the latest tech gadget or music recording session, it isn’t limited to small amounts of money (overall), and it certainly isn’t going away anytime soon.
+According to an article from Business Funding Solutions, crowdfunding isn’t simply about funding the latest tech gadget or music recording session, it isn’t limited to small amounts of money (overall), and it certainly isn’t going away anytime soon.
 In fact, a recent report from the World Bank estimates that crowdfunding could represent a $90 billion market as soon as twenty years from now, and it could be a huge factor in the developing world.

 “With support from governments and development organizations, crowdfunding could become a useful tool in the developing world as well.
 Crowdfunding is still largely a developed-world phenomenon but its potential to stimulate innovation and create jobs in the developing world has not gone unnoticed.
 Substantial reservoirs of entrepreneurial talent, activity, and capital lay dormant in many emerging economies, even as traditional attitudes toward risk, entrepreneurship, and finance stifle potential economic growth and innovation.
 Developing economies have the potential to drive growth by employing crowdfunding to leapfrog the traditional capital market structures and financial regulatory regimes of the developed world.” – Crowdfund Capital Advisors (CCA)